Restaurant industry scrambles for solutions as Trump cuts off stimulus talks

-The hospitality industry, in particular, has been lobbying hard to pass the House’s $2.2 trillion Heroes Act, which includes a revitalization fund that would provide $120 billion to help independent restaurants and bars with fewer than 20 locations.
+The hospitality industry, in particular, has been lobbying hard to pass the $2.2 trillion Heroes Act, which includes a revitalization fund that would provide $120 billion to help independent restaurants and bars with fewer than 20 locations.
 Members of the Independent Restaurant Coalition, an industry trade group, recently said 85 percent of their peers could close by the end of the year without federal relief.

 The IRC sent out a statement following Trump’s decision to halt stimulus negotiations between Treasury Secretary Steven Mnuchin and House Speaker Nancy Pelosi (D-Calif.) until after the election on Nov.
 3.